jethrodaniel/z/readme.md

 ## references

-TODO: clean this up, add more refereneces, order by subject
+TODO: clean this up, add more, order by subject

 > If I have seen further, it is by standing upon the shoulders of giants.
 >